 This comes from the central part of Kerala.
-Locally it is known as Vishnumaya or Kutti Chattan.
-It is a folk deity and the worship is mainly confined to South India.
+Locally, it is known as Vishnumaya or Kutti Chattan.
+It is a folk deity, and the worship is mainly confined to South India.
 His most celebrated temples include Avanangattil Kalari Devasthanam and Kanadi Kuttichathan Kavu.
 Kutti Chattan is a folk deity in Tamil Nadu as well.
 But I have not come across any metal images of the Kutti Chattan from Tamil Nadu.

 The deity is wearing a crown and is riding a water buffalo.
 In his right hand, he is carrying a short stick, Kuruvadi, and a bowl in his left hand.